apex-plugins/Map-Marker/README.md

 # Map-Marker

-Google map marker cluster region plugin used to display location marker cluster on google map..
+Google map marker cluster region plugin used to display location marker cluster on google map.

 **A Region plugin for Oracle Application Express**